 Insulin sensitivity may become inhibited when using HGH, especially at higher doses.
 What this means is that individuals using somatropin-based injections could suffer from impaired glucose tolerance or impaired fasting glucose.
-Some patients have been reported to experience fresh onset of type 2 Diabetes Mellitus while being treated with HGH.
+Some patients have been reported to experience a fresh onset of type 2 Diabetes Mellitus while being treated with HGH.

 Patients with Turner syndrome are at a heightened risk of suffering autoimmune thyroid disease and primary hypothyroidism when using synthetic growth hormone.
 Signs of central or secondary hypothyroidism in patients may become evident or aggravated while receiving HGH treatment.

-The most worrisome of all is that somatropin treatment may ultimately result in fatality.
+The most worrisome of all is that somatropin treatment may ultimately result in a fatality.
 Deaths have been reported after commencing HGH treatment in patients with Prader-Willi syndrome with any of several risk factors, including severe obesity, sleep apnea, unidentified respiratory infection and a history of suffering from upper airway obstruction.
 Chances of mortality are also significant among patients with acute critical illness resulting from multiple accidental trauma or complications of surgeries.

-In addition to the above side effects, persons receiving HGH injections may suffer tissue atrophy, rashes and possibly generalized hypersensitivity reactions at the site where these injections are administered.
-Other possible side effects for which immediate medical attention may be required includes chest pain, pounding in the ears, nervousness and fast or slow heartbeat.
+In addition to the above mentioned side effects, persons receiving HGH injections may suffer tissue atrophy, rashes and possibly generalized hypersensitivity reactions at the site where these injections are administered.
+Other possible side effects for which immediate medical attention may be required include chest pain, pounding in the ears, nervousness and fast or slow heartbeat.

 There are also some other HGH therapy side effects for which you may not necessarily need to immediately seek the advice of a doctor.
 This is especially true when they do not last long before disappearing or subsiding.
 An example is carpal tunnel syndrome which is characterized by a “pins and needles” sensation in the hand.
 The feeling will be as if your fingers and palm are going numb.
-This symptom is mostly noticed when just waking or after engaging in an activity or workout session that puts repetitive strain on the wrist area.
+This symptom is mostly noticed when just waking or after engaging in an activity or workout session that puts a repetitive strain on the wrist area.

 - Back pain

-- Cold* Dry skin
+- Cold and dry skin